imedadel/LeetCode/README.md

 # LeetCode

-I am solving LeetCode problems in Python 🐍 for the next 6 months.
+I am solving LeetCode problems in Python 🐍 **and Go** for the next 6 months.
 These are my solutions.